-Parramatta Park remains significant to Aboriginal people today.
+Parramatta Park is significant to the local Aboriginal community today.

 Natural Heritage Significance

 At Rose Hill the heat on the 10th and 11th of the month, on which days at Sydney the thermometer stood in the shade at 105, was so excessive, (being much increased by the fire in the adjoining,) that immense numbers of the large fox bat were seen hanging at the boughs of the trees, and dropping into the water, which, by their stench, was rendered unwholesome.
 They had been observed for some days before regularly taking their flight in the morning from the northward to the southward, and returning in the evening.
 During the excessive heat many dropped dead while on the wing; and it was remarkable, that those which were picked up were chiefly males."